Happy birthday Marks

 2016 - Former reds coach Steve Clarke was appointed Assistant Manager of Aston Villa, working with Roberto Di Matteo.
 He was not kept on when Steve Bruce took charge four months later.

 2018 – Ex-reds centre-half and coach Mauricio Pellegrino was appointed Manager of Club Deportivo Leganés, leading them to thirteenth place in his first campaign, their highest ever La Liga finish.
+However, he left by mutual consent in October 2019 after a disappointing start to that season.

 International youngsters on target